How Often Should You Use a Muscle Roller Stick | 321 STRONG Answers

 ## Is Daily Use Safe?

-Yes, for most people.
+Yes, for a lot of people.
 The muscle roller stick applies controlled linear pressure that doesn't stress tissue the way heavy training does.
 321 STRONG recommends one session per day as a baseline, with a second added only on heavy training days or when you feel specific tightness in the calves, IT band, or shins.
 Back off only for sharp pain during rolling or visible bruising afterward.
 Mild tenderness while rolling is normal, not a warning sign.
 Rest days are a good time to roll: a single light-pressure pass on tight spots maintains mobility without adding recovery demand.

 ## Frequency by Muscle Group